jetstack/finops-stack/README.md

 ## Overview

-FinOps Stack is a comprehensive, turnkey solution designed to revolutionise financial operations (FinOps) by integrating a suite of applications into a unified platform.
-Our goal is to empower organisations with the tools they need to manage, visualise, and optimise their cloud resources in a fast-paced and ever-changing environment.
-FinOps Stack leverages advanced technologies to deliver real-time insights, enabling teams to make informed decisions swiftly and efficiently.
+The FinOps Stack is the blueprint for a solution to automate FinOps best practices.
+It integrates a suite of open-source tools into a unified, easy-to-install platform.

+Our goal is to empower organisations with the tools they need to manage, visualise, and optimise their cloud resources in complex, ever-changing environments.

+The FinOps Stack is designed to work out-of-the-box seamlessly with GKE standard/autopilot clusters using Google Managed Prometheus, and can be customised for an organisation’s business requirements and/or Kubernetes distribution.

 This repository contains the core components of FinOps Stack, including: